Carrying Cases

 Shipping Containers

-The Air Transport Association (ATA) provides guidelines for shipping cases.
-ATA300 is the well known standard for airline shipping containers and is divided into 3 categories that designate the expected service rating.
-ATA cases have been manufactured and approved to meet the standards for category I. They are typically made from plywood, with an ABS plastic or polypropylene outer laminate shell, and a double aluminum angle frame, with nickel-plated steel corner reinforcement.
-They are generally equipped with wheels and multiple fold-away handles.
-The interiors may be open or furnished with custom foam inserts to stabilize the items inside.
+The Air Transport Association (ATA) sets clear standards for airline shipping containers, with ATA300 being the widely recognized benchmark.
+These containers are divided into three categories, each specifying an expected service rating.
+ATA cases are crafted to meet the rigorous standards of category I. Typically constructed from plywood, they feature an ABS plastic or polypropylene outer laminate shell and a double aluminum angle frame reinforced with nickel-plated steel corners.
+Designed for functionality, they are often equipped with wheels and multiple fold-away handles.
+The interiors may either be open or outfitted with custom foam inserts to securely stabilize items during transit.

 Trade Show Cases